phillycocoa/website/content/blog/SPS at new Promptworks location.md

 title: "Side Project Saturday is at the new Promptworks location"
 ---

-Side Project Saturday is still being sponsored by Propmptworks, but the location has moved to 123 S Broad St, Ste 2400.
+Side Project Saturday is still being sponsored by Promptworks, but the location has moved to 123 S Broad St (the corner of Broad and Sansom), Suite 2400.

 Side Project Satruday is an opportunity to work on your iOS/Mac projects in a group setting.
 It's a great chance to get help with your app, share your ideas, and socialize with other developers!
 Beginners are always welcome!